selen0phile/litcode/README.md

 ![image](https://github.com/selen0phile/litcode/assets/59266402/a21a5f92-e226-4451-930e-e8f151bf6f48)

 - A problem consists of:
+  ### 1. statement.txt
-  **1. statement.txt: ** This file contains the problem statement.
+  This file contains the problem statement.
 You can write mathjax equations here.
+  ### 2. constraints.txt
-  **2. constraints.txt: ** This file contains the constraints (just for a better understanding. you are encouraged to write constraints here instead of writing them inside the statement.txt).
+  This file contains the constraints (just for a better understanding. you are encouraged to write constraints here instead of writing them inside the statement.txt).
 You can write mathjax equations here.
-  **3. meta.json: ** This is a json file of the following syntax:
+  ### 3. meta.json
   ```json
   {
     "added":"7/1/2023, 11:55:00 PM",